CarlinCharge/CarlInCharge/README.md

 * I've used PostgresQL, MySQL as well as Firebase, MongoDB + MongoDB Atlas and GraphQL as database tools

 ### Continuing To Learn
 I've had a subscription to [FrontEndMasters](https://frontendmasters.com) for years and more recently have enrolled in some [Wes Bos](https://wesbos.com/courses) courses in order to stay sharp.
 Additionally I've slowly been working through [Teach Yourself CS](https://teachyourselfcs.com/).
-You might be able to tell, I am a big believer in online learning.
+You might be able to tell, I am a big believer in online, continuous learning.
 It's an important skill in development and life in general.

 ### Outside Coding
 Who am I really?
 Well, I guess a nerd and creative type.
 I have my own small business [Carl Conroy Design](https://www.carlconroydesign.com/).
 I make films and photograph weddings and all kinds of occassions.
-I love playing video games and going on adventuers with friends.
+I love playing video games, playing music, going to shows and exploring on adventuers with friends.
 Software is just another medium through which I can problem solve and express myself creatively.

 <!--
 **CarlinCharge/CarlInCharge** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.